-Mary Sundstrom, Program Director: Sundstrom is a visual artist with a BFA from the University of Wisconsin.
+Mary Sundstrom, Exhibits: Sundstrom is a visual artist with a BFA from the University of Wisconsin.
 She has also participated in graduate studies at Western Michigan University.
 Sundstrom taught art classes in the public schools and at the Arts Council and managed her own arts studio with exhibits around the State of Michigan.
 Sundstrom’s business experience includes office management for a mortgage company, magazine illustration, art exhibition and art instruction.
-Her background made Sundstrom the natural choice for Program Director at the Holland Area Arts Council.
-She now serves in that capacity, teaches classes, coordinates exhibitions, manages the holiday gift shop and continues to work as a professional artist.
+Her background made Sundstrom the natural choice for Exhibits Director at the Holland Area Arts Council.
+She now serves in that capacity, teaches classes, coordinates exhibitions, and continues to work as a professional artist.

-Kailey Schroeder, Guest and Visitor Services: Kailey received her BM in Violin Performance from Hope College in 2008.
+Kailey Schroeder, Operations Director: Kailey received her BM in Violin Performance from Hope College in 2008.
 She is a certified Suzuki Violin Method teacher, and has an